JSFoundation/TAC/Project-Lifecycle.md

 the TAC can work with the authors and their respective communities in each pull request.

+In addition to the pull request, please send a brief email to projects@js.foundation to introduce yourself and give us an additional communcation channel in case there are any sensitive topics to discuss around your application.
+Also, if you or your organizations would prefer to discuss the application in private before sending a public PR application, you may submit your application as a document, gist, etc to projects@js.foundation and we will discuss the application with you there.

 ### Approved Licenses

 The Foundation, by default, will accept the Apache 2.0 license for any project